UPDATE: Our list of writers’ residencies for 2018 can be found here.

 Norman Mailer Center and Writers Colony

 The Norman Mailer Center and Writers Colony offers Summer Fellowships for fiction, nonfiction and poetry writers at the Ucross Foundation located on a 20,000-acre ranch in northeastern Wyoming.
-Six applicants will be chosen and receives full tuition and housing for the entire three-week period of their stay.
-Applications close on 1 April.
+Eleven applicants will be chosen and receive full tuition and housing for the entire three-week period of their stay.
+Applications are expected to close in April.

 Wellstone Center in the Redwoods

 The Wellstone Center offers four writing fellowships per year, as well as week-long writing residencies and an emerging writers residencies.
-The Center is located in the Santa Cruz Mountains in California, four miles for Pacific Ocean.
-The next fellowship application deadline is 6 May.
+The Center is located in the Santa Cruz Mountains in California, four miles from the Pacific Ocean.
+The 2017 application deadlines are 1 February, 1 April, 1 June, 1 August and 1 October.

 M Literary Residency

-This program, sponsored by the M Restaurant Group, offers a three-month-long residency in bustling Shanghai to a poet, fiction writer, or creative non-fiction writer.
-The resident receives transportation, housing, food, and a $1000 stipend, and is required to participate in two events in the community.
-Applications open on 1 March and close on 31 May.
+This program, sponsored by the M Restaurant Group, offers a two-month-long residency in bustling Shanghai to a poet, fiction writer, or creative non-fiction writer.
+The resident receives transportation, housing, food, and a $1000 stipend, and is required to participate in one or two events in the community.
+Applications are expected to open in October.

 Fine Arts Work Center